MyMoneyViz.com

 Assets - Liabilities = Net Worth

 Add up everything you own (savings, investments, property, crypto, cash).
 Subtract everything you owe (mortgage, student loans, credit card debt).
-The resulting number is your net worth.
+The resulting number is your net worth, and our guide on how to calculate your net worth step by step walks through every line.

 It does not matter if that number is negative right now.
 What matters is the direction it moves over time.